Shailosingh/MinesweeperClassic/README.md

 ## Technologies
 This application was written using C# and WinUI 3.
 The backend code for the logic of Minesweeper, is handled for me by my NuGET package
 [Minesweeper Library](https://github.com/Shailosingh/MinesweeperLibrary).

+## Privacy Policy
+This app collects no information on any users.
+It is simply a free Minesweeper game with no ads.